adnaan-tariq/CareGenix/description.md

 ## Integration with External Tools
 - **n8n:** Used for sending automated, customizable email notifications.
 The Patient Intake Agent triggers an n8n webhook with patient details, and n8n handles the email delivery.
+- **Claude Desktop (Optional):** The system is designed to support routing complex queries to external LLMs like Claude Desktop via MCP, enabling advanced reasoning and second opinions.

 ## Technical Stack
 - **Backend:** Python, FastAPI, SQLAlchemy, Celery, WebSockets